SMALYAVICHY meteorite fall (>581.5 g, H6, S2) Woblast Minsk, Belarus on 25 December 2024 (14:29:15 UTC) east of Smalyavichy (Смалявічы)

-On 25 January 2025 the first media reports about potential meteorite finds, most likely ordinary chondrites (H chondrite ?), were published citing members of the Minsk Planetarium.
-By 27 January apparently four potential meteorite masses between 30 and 60 grams had been found near Smalyavichy/Smolevichi (Смалявічы).
-The first mass was reportedly found by Smolevichi resident Ilya Viktorovich Romanenko, an employee of a local factory.
-A 55.8-gram specimen has been handed over to Minsk Planetarium by volunteers.
-A 46-gram specimen was reportedly found on 25 January by UrFU’s Grigory Yakovlev.
-A second one (~31 g ?) was found by Alexander Pastukhovich at location 54°01’24.3″N, 28°07’58.3″E, east of Ryabyi Slup, on 26 January 2025.
-Some potential meteorites have been sent to Ural Federal University and their meteoritic nature has yet to be confirmed.
-The largest mass which has been found by an unknown finder so far seems to be a 230-gram mass.
+On 25 January 2025 the first media reports about potential meteorite finds (H chondrite), were published citing members of the Minsk Planetarium.
+By 27 January four potential meteorite masses between 30 and 60 grams had been found near Smalyavichy/Smolevichi (Смалявічы).
+The first mass was found by Smolevichi resident Ilya Viktorovich Romanenko, an employee of a local factory.
+A 55.8-gram specimen has been handed over to Minsk Planetarium by a volunteer.
+A 44.5-gram specimen was reportedly found on 25 January by UrFU’s Grigory Yakovlev.
+A second 31-gram mass was found by Alexander Pastukhovich at location 54°01’24.3″N, 28°07’58.3″E, east of Ryabyi Slup, on 26 January 2025.
+Some meteorites were sent to Ural Federal University.
+These further finds were made: 62.4 g by S. Zhmurovski and 8 g by A.Yarotau (BSU).
+Furthermore, additional finds have been inofficially reported.
+The largest mass which has been found by an unknown finder om 27 January 2025 so far seems to be a 230-gram mass.
 Fall coordinates of several masses have been recorded by Alexander Mikulich, head of the Minsk Planetarium.
 The bolide was recorded from a height of 48 kilometers by at least three cameras (BYGayany, BYMinsk and BYAviator) of a Belarusian Meteor Network.
-The last fragment of the luminous trail was visible at a height of 19.8 km.
-A group of searchers by the Minsk Planetarium, the National Research Center for Ozonosphere Monitoring of the Belarusian State University and members of a meteorite search team of the Ural Federal University (UrFU) had started to search the fields between Smolevichi and Zhodino.
+The last of 15 observed fragment of the luminous trail was visible at a height of 19.8 km.
+A group of searchers by the Minsk Planetarium, the National Research Center for Ozonosphere Monitoring of the Belarusian State University and three members of a meteorite search team of the Ural Federal University (UrFU) had started to search the fields between Smolevichi and Zhodino.
 According to calculations meteorites could be found between Smalyavichy/Смалявічы, Ryaby Slup/Слуп (10–50 g), Prisynok/Присынок (50–150 g), Kalyuga/Калюга (150–300 g), Black Forest/Черный Лес (300–500 g), Vysokiye Lyady/Высокие Ляды (0,5–1 kg) and Zhodino (Жодзіна).
 The pre-atmospheric entry mass of the meteoroid apparently was about 100 kg and its velocity (Vg ~7-8 km/s) rather low.
 According to fragmentation events visible during the luminous trail it is assumed that a higher amount of meteorite masses might have fallen to the ground, among them three fragments weighing slightly more than 1 kg and about eight masses weighing between 200 g and 1 kg (three of ~300g and two of ~200 g).
 The calculations of the fall area which were based on two camera recordings were performed by Jiří Borovička, Pavel Spurný and Lukáš Shrbený of the Astronomical Institute of the Czech Academy of Sciences, were made public on 20 January 2025.
 The necessary wind model was provided by Dr. Radmila Brožková from the Czech Hydrometeorological Institute.
 As soon as the snow in the area melted the search for meteorites began.
 On 27 January 2025 the Belarusian Ministry of Natural Resources and Environmental Protection claims in a published statement that meteorites found in Belarus are considered “unique geological materials” and are subject to state registration by the Ministry of Natural Resources and Environmental Protection according to paragraph 3 of article 81 of the Code of the Republic of Belarus on Subsoil (Subsoil Code).
 Finders of meteorites are asked to inform the Ministry of Natural Resources and Environmental Protection.
 On 28 January 2025 Minsk Planetarium Head and head of the search team Alexander Mikulich reports the find of a 153.48-gram specimen (wet) showing clear signs of terrestrial weathering.
 This specimen, as well as other found masses, have unfortunately been exposed to magnets.
 Search activities have been interrupted because of snow fall in the area.
-On 10 February Alexander Mikulich announced that the meteorite fall will receive the provisional name ‘Smalyavichy’ or ‘Smolevichi’ for its future registration in the Meteoritical Bulletin Database.
+On 10 February Alexander Mikulich announced that the meteorite fall will receive the provisional name ‘Smalyavichy’ for its registration in the Meteoritical Bulletin Database.
+The application for registration was sent by scientists from Ural Federal University (UrFU) where some of the found meteorites were classified by Kseniya Dugushkina (RAS-UB and UrFU), G. Yakovlev (UrFU), V.V.
+Sharygin (SIGM and UrFU) and S. Berzin (RAS-UB and UrFU).
+UrFU’s search team, consisting of three men, had searched the fall area for about one week and then took their finds home to Yekaterinburg for analysis.
+According to Grokhovsky the found meteorites will be given back to Belarus once the analyses have been finished.
+On 17 March 2025 the confirmed fall was registered in the Meteoritical Bulletin Database as Smalyavichy.

 We thank Evgeniy Trofimov for valuable information which helped to improve the quality of this article.